DaoCloud/DaoCloud-docs/docs/en/docs/install/os-install/neokylin-install-dce5.0.md

 ## Prerequisites

 - Read the [deployment architecture](../commercial/deploy-arch.md) in advance to confirm the deployment mode.
-- Read the [deployment requirements](../commercial/deploy-requirements.md) in advance to confirm if the network, hardware, ports, etc., meet the requirements.
+- Read the [deployment requirements](../commercial/deploy-requirements.md) in advance to confirm if the network, hardware, and ports meet the requirements.
 - Read the [preparation work](../commercial/prepare.md) in advance to confirm the machine resources and pre-checks.
 - Make sure to install `iptables` and `iproute` on the node in advance.